revengsairany-bot/sql-retail-sales-analysis/README.md

 This project analyzes international retail transaction data to uncover revenue trends, customer behavior, and geographic performance using SQL.

-The goal is to simulate real-world business analysis and provide actionable insights that could support decision-making in a retail company.
+The goal is to simulate real-world business analysis and provide actionable insights that support decision-making in a retail business.

 ---